TajjoB/OnlineResume/README.md

 # RWD
-## Responsive Web Design with CSS, HTML and JavaScript
+## Responsive Web Design with CSS and HTML.

 This is a Basic Responsive Web page designed to prioritize creativity.